 Bourne Grammar is a mixed selective School with a large Sixth Form offering academic A-Levels.
 The School is rated 'outstanding' by Ofsted and became an Academy on 1 January 2012.
 In the last decade the School has expanded rapidly and there are now over 1600 students on roll, including over 400 in the Sixth Form.
-This growth in student numbers has been matched by the development of the site: recent years have seen the opening of a number of impressive, well-appointed buildings including a new £4million Science Block consisting of 15 state-of-the-art laboratories for the teaching of Biology, Chemistry, Environmental Science and Physics.
+This growth in student numbers has been matched by the development of the site: recent years have seen the opening of a number of impressive, well-appointed buildings including a new £4million Science Block consisting of 15 state-of-the-art laboratories for the teaching of Biology, Chemistry and Physics.
 Further development of the estate is planned from September 2019 including the installation of an Astroturf Pitch and a programme of classroom refurbishment.

 The School attaches great importance to the pursuit of academic excellence.
 It has a tradition of hard work, respect for achievement and sound discipline.
 Public examination results, at all levels, are outstanding.